Category Visionaries

 www.GlobalTalent.co

 Welcome to another episode of Category Visionaries — the show that explores GTM stories from tech's most innovative B2B founders.
-In today's episode, we're speaking with Matthew Kinsella, CEO of Infleqtion, a quantum technology company that's raised over $150 Million in funding.
+In today's episode, we're speaking with Alon Talmor, CEO & Founder of Ask-AI, an AI technology company that's raised $20 Million in funding.

 Here are the most interesting points from our conversation: